wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

 2. Create a new Power Apps Canvas app from blank and call it *ExternalData.* Select the **Tablet** format.

-3. Make sure you have added this Excel sheet (link to download) to your OneDrive.
+3. Make sure you have added the Excel sheet (link above) to your OneDrive.

 4. On the **Insert** tab, select **Gallery**, and then select the